lukebuehler/azimuth-cli/README.md

 ## Install

 ### Prerequisites
-Install updated versions of azimuth-solidity and azimuth-js (currently in my repository).
+Install updated versions of azimuth-js (currently in my repository).
 They are currently file linked and need to be installed side-by-side.

+Also, due to other issues with building the azimuth Solidity contracts, an older version of node might be neeed.
+We recommend v14.17.4

 ### Install
 1) run `npm install`